Please click here to read our full Admissions Policy

 Applicants for other year groups will be required to sit the Atom online test in English, Mathematics, Verbal Reasoning and Non-verbal Reasoning.

 Entry at 16 for Sixth Form: 5 good GCSE passes are the minimum requirement.
-It is necessary to have attained an A/B grade at GCSE (or equivalent) in those subjects which a pupil wishes to study at A level.
-The requirements for each subject are detailed in the Sixth Form Prospectus.
+It is necessary to have attained an A/B grade at GCSE (or equivalent) in those subjects which a pupil wishes to study at A Level.
+The attainment requirements for each subject are detailed in the Sixth Form Prospectus.
 Applicants are required to submit GCSE predicted grades and state which subjects they would like to study at A Level.
 They are asked to sit our Verbal Reasoning examination and any other examination considered to be necessary.
 Applicants also need to submit a personal statement and a completed reference form with their registration documentation.

 St James is committed to the policy of admitting any pupil who is willing and able to make good use of the education we can offer, subject to attaining the required standards in tests, interview and reports.
 We do not select candidates solely for the academic results they can achieve.
 This policy is subject to the physical and emotional needs of the pupil being within the present scope of the school.
 Equally, a pupil would not be admitted to the school if her presence were likely to impair the education of other pupils.